pytexas/pytexas.github.io/input/about/faq/index.md

 PyTexas will be tax-deductible (we aren’t tax attorneys and just don’t know), you can rest assured that any contributions to the organization will always be used to further the common goals of the Texas Python community, and never for personal benefit.

+## What is your refund policy?

+In the event of cancellation, registration fees will be fully refunded.
+For any pre-order items (e.g. t-shirts), orders will be refunded if cancellation happens before the order is made, otherwise items will be shipped.